For Online or Face-to-face

 To get a more detailed picture of my specialised skills and interests click .

 The therapist does NOT specialise in some fields and prefers to not take referrals for:

 - treating fixed delusional thoughts

 - treating chronic life limiting or life threatening illnesses including eating disorders

-- gender dysphoria or sexual preference issues. (a client’s preferred goals and values in this area will be respected and not determined by the therapist); LGBTIQ issues or gender transitioning are areas this service has little experience addressing
+- gender dysphoria or sexual preference issues. (a client’s preferred goals and values in this area will be respected and not determined by the therapist); LGBTIQ+ issues or gender transitioning are areas this service has no training and little experience addressing

 - intravenous drug use